haseebeqx2/fluorescent/README.md

 ### Frontend simulation

 Frontend simulation simulates the problem in the frontend.
 But it uses the `purchase-new-unit` to simulate _"purchase"_ of a new unit.
 This will return a unit with 4 tubes and its lifespan.
-This will call this api whenever one of the four units are fails.
+This will call this api whenever a unit fails.
+That is, two of the four tubes in the unit are failed.
 It will continue the process until the end of the year.

 ### Technologies